rubin-dp0/tutorial-notebooks/README.md

  - https://github.com/LSSTScienceCollaborations/StackClub

 Many of the tutorial notebooks in this repository were originally developed by Stack Club members or Rubin staff, and have been altered and updated to be appropriate for DP0.
-If these notebooks are used for a journal publication, please consider adding an acknowledgement that gives credit to the original creator(s) as listed in the notebook's header.

 **Contributions**